anhaidgroup/active_matcher/examples/Cluster-Example.md

-# Step-by-step guide to running ActiveMatcher on a Cloud-Based Cluster
+## Running ActiveMatcher on a Cluster of Machines

-This guide is a step-by-step guide to running the active matcher.
-For this guide, we will assume that you have already installed everything from the [Cloud Based Cluster Guide](https://github.com/anhaidgroup/active_matcher/blob/docs/doc/installation-guides/install-cloud-based-cluster.md) and created a Spark cluster.
+Here we will walk through an example of running ActiveMatcher on a cluster of machines (on AWS).
+In particular, we show how to create a Python program step by step, then execute it.
+We assume you have installed ActiveMatcher on a cluster of machines, using [this guide](https://github.com/anhaidgroup/active_matcher/blob/docs/doc/installation-guides/install-cloud-based-cluster.md).

-## Step 1: Download datasets --- We should change when the datasets are hosted to make it easier using wget
+### Step 1: Download the Datasets

-To begin, we need to download the datasets from the GitHub.
-Navigate to the dblp_acm folder here: https://github.com/anhaidgroup/active_matcher/tree/main/examples/data/dblp_acm.
-Then, click on 'cand.parquet' and click the download icon at the top.
+First we download the datasets from GitHub.
+Navigate to the [dblp_acm folder](https://github.com/anhaidgroup/active_matcher/tree/main/examples/data/dblp_acm) then click 'cand.parquet' and click the download icon at the top.
 Repeat this for 'gold.parquet', 'table_a.parquet', and 'table_b.parquet'.
-Now, using your file manager on your computer, move these all into one folder called 'dblp_acm'. (if the data is not hosted somewhere, we will need to add instructions about using scp).
-This should be done on all of the nodes.
+Now move all these into a local folder called 'dblp_acm' on each node in the cluster.
+That is, each node must have a folder with the same path and that folder must contain the above three files.

+To explain these files:
+* The files 'table_a.parquet' and 'table_b.parquet' contain the tuples of Table A and Table B, respectively.
+Our goal is to match A and B, that is, find matches between them.
+* We assume blocking (e.g., using Sparkly or Delex) has been done.
+The file 'cand.parquet' contains candidate tuple pairs that are output by the blocker.
+Each tuple pair is of the form (x,y) where x is a tuple in A and y is a tuple in B. The goal of ActiveMatcher is to predict for each such tuple pair whether it is a match or non-match.
+* The file 'gold.parquet' contains the gold matches, that is, the IDs of all tuple pairs that are matches between Tables A and B. This file is used here only to simulate a user's labeling a set of tuple pairs for training a matcher, and to compute the accuracy of the matching step.
+Obviously when you apply ActiveMatcher "for real", you will not have access to the gold matches.

-## Step 2: Create Python file
+### Step 2: Create a Python File

-On the master node, in the 'dblp_acm' directory, create a file called 'example.py'.
-We will use this Python file to write the code.
+On the master node, in the 'dblp_acm' directory, create a file called 'cluster_am_example.py'.
+As we walk through the subsequent steps, we will add code to this file.

-## Step 3: Import dependencies
+### Step 3: Import the Dependencies

-Now, we can open up the 'example.py' file.
-Before we begin, we first need to import all of the necessary packages that we will use.
+Now we add the following code to the Python file to import all of the necessary packages that we will use.

 ```
 import sys